CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpmailer.md

 > and any initial credentials) and provide some example test queries.
 To increase conversion rate you want to send this tailored message exactly
 > when the application is ready to test.

-Include a bpmailer configuration file with your installation package that points towards an SMTP relay:
+Include a bpmailer configuration file with your installation package that points towards your SMTP relay:
 ```json
 {
 	"_bpmailer":  {